A paradox in the quantum-mechanical treatment of destructive measurements on photons: Identification of the paradox

 \begin{Postulate}[Standard Property Postulate (SPP)]\rm \ \\ A system `has' a property $X$ with quantitative value $x$ \textbf{if and only if} its quantum state is the eigenstate $| \ x \ \rangle$ of the associated operator $\hat{X}$. $\blacksquare$ \end{Postulate}

 Often the SPP is tacitly assumed \cite{Muller3}, but it really is a postulate of OQM.
-The next question is then, obviously, how we can get a system in such an eigenstate.
-We find the answer in the Projection Postulate (PP), which traces back to von Neumann's work \cite{VonNeumann1}.
-Let us note that, in this work, we consider that states are represented by normalized vectors $\langle x \vert x \rangle=1$.
+Let us note that, in this work, we consider that a quantum state is represented by a vector $|\ \psi\ \rangle$ with norm $\langle \psi \vert \psi \rangle=1$, {and that an observable property $X$ is represented by a self-adjoined operator $\hat{X}$ with a discrete spectrum $\sigma(\hat{X})$, which we assume to be \emph{nondegenerate}}.
+The question is then how we can get a system in an eigenstate $| \ x_j \ \rangle$ of the operator $\hat{X}$ {when the system has been prepared in a pure quantum state $|\ \psi\ \rangle$ that is a superposition of such eigenstates, as in $|\ \psi\ \rangle = \sum_j \alpha_j| \ x_j \ \rangle$}.
+We find the answer in the Projection Postulate (PP), which traces back to works {by Dirac, von Neumann, and L\"{u}ders} \cite{Dirac,VonNeumann1,Luders}.